ChavisManzoniLab/MarsCell/README.md

 ### 2.1 Upload

 Upload your image stacks on OMERO, using OMERO.insight.
-The image processing handles one dataset at a time, so ensure that all the image stacks for a given project are included in the same dataset.
+Our image processing pipeline handles one dataset at a time, so ensure that all the images for a given project are included in the same dataset.

 To obtain layer organization data (the distance of cells to a segment), you can draw a segment using the OMERO ROI interface.
 Please note that currently, the workflow only supports straight lines.